n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awstextract.md

 # AWS Textract

-The AWS Textract node allows you to automate work in the AWS Textract platform and integrate AWS Textract with other applications. n8n has built-in support for a wide range of AWS Textract features, including analyzing invoices.
+The AWS Textract node allows you to automate work in AWS Textract and integrate AWS Textract with other applications. n8n has built-in support for a wide range of AWS Textract features, including analyzing invoices.

 On this page, you'll find a list of operations the AWS Textract node supports and links to more resources.

 !!! note "Credentials"
-  Refer to the [AWS Textract credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/) for guidance on setting up authentication.
+  Refer to [AWS Textract credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/) for guidance on setting up authentication.

 !!! note "Examples and Templates"
   For usage examples and templates to help you get started, take a look at n8n's [AWS Textract integrations](https://n8n.io/integrations/aws-textract/){:target=_blank .external-link} list.